nrl-ai/CustomChar/README.md

 Your customized AI characters on commodity hardware.
 This project aims to be a framework to enable the creation of AI characters that can be used in games, simulations, virtual assistants, and other applications without depending on specific platforms, cloud services, or specialized hardware.

-**Some of applications you can build with CustomChar:**
+**Some of the applications you can build with CustomChar:**

 - Game characters that can talk to you and interact with you.
 - Your customized virtual assistant.
 Think about a [JARVIS](https://en.wikipedia.org/wiki/J.A.R.V.I.S.) version on your computer.
-- Online education experience with virtual friends / teachers.
+- Online education experience with virtual friends/teachers.
-- Cloud services which enable users to create their own virtual characters.
+- Cloud services that enable users to create their own virtual characters.

 **Note:** This project is still in the early stage of development.
 We are working hard to make it available as soon as possible.
 Star this project 🌟🌟🌟 to follow our progress and encourage us to make it happen.